JTrippas/Spoken-Conversational-Search/README.md

 ## Backstories file structure

-The file backstories_ConversationalSearchDataSet.csv contains a set of nine selected information needs or topic backstories for this Spoken Conversational Search study that were authored in 2014 collectively by: Peter Bailey, Alistair Moffat, Falk Scholer, Paul Thomas.
+The file backstories_ConversationalSearchDataSet.csv contains a set of nine selected information needs or topic backstories for this Spoken Conversational Search study that were authored in 2015 collectively by: Bailey, Moffat, Scholer, and Thomas.

-Further information about the selected backstories can be found in [Moffat, Bailey, Scholer, and Thomas (2014)](https://data.csiro.au/dap/landingpage?pid=csiro:14550&v=2&d=true).
+Further information about the selected backstories can be found in [Bailey, Moffat, Scholer, and Thomas (2015)](https://data.csiro.au/dap/landingpage?pid=csiro:14550&v=2&d=true).

-##

 ## Preliminary Analysis